Dear Diary: How Journaling Shaped Me Growing Up

 Ivory and Pink Paper Travel Influencer ZineCollage Facebook Cover

-As the world slowly opens up and return to ‘normal’, we are finally allowed to travel again!
-This year, we scheduled domestic travels first and this month, we’re going to Bohol.
-It’s one of the places that’s well-known not only for the tourist spots such as the infamous Chocolate Hills, but also dive-spots.
-In recent years, more and more people have been into diving, and Bohol is definitely one of the places in the country where you can enjoy this sport.
+As the world slowly opens up and returns to ‘normal,’ we are finally allowed to travel again!
+This year, we’ve scheduled domestic trips first, and this month, we’re heading to Bohol.
+It’s one of the most well-known destinations in the country—not just for its iconic tourist spots like the famous Chocolate Hills but also for its incredible dive sites.
+In recent years, more and more people have taken an interest in diving, and Bohol is definitely one of the top spots in the country to enjoy this sport.

 Continue reading